May 9, 2021 – Sunday

 “But I played with a set like this when I was a kid and I am ok!”

-The sentiment expressed in the above quote (or some version of it) is a common refrain, and in response I wrote an entire post for you to share with parents or grandparents (or spouses or friends) whose lack of concern is based on that notion.
-Here’s a link to that post here.
+The sentiment expressed in the above quote (or some version of it) is a common refrain, and in response I wrote an entire article for you to share with parents or grandparents (or spouses or friends) whose lack of concern is based on that notion.
+Here’s a link to that piece here.
 The fundamental guiding principle that we can all use in a situation like this is “Know Better, Do Better” – why would you knowingly give your child a toxic toy to play with?
 [Especially a younger child who might put that toy in their mouth!]

 “Will my child get poisoned by using this particular educational toy?”